Eugenics Survey of Vermont

 The Eugenics Survey of Vermont was a survey that gathered biological, familial, and social information of Vermonters in order to further eugenic policies in the state.
 The survey existed from 1925-1936 and resulted in the sterilization of at least 250 Vermonters, most of them women.
 Because of incomplete records, it is likely that the actual number of forced sterilizations was higher than this.

 Background

 On January 19, 1927, Henry Farnham Perkins, a professor of zoology at the University of Vermont, addressed the state legislature and suggested the creation of a record-keeping system for tracking perceived familial deficiencies in the state.

 Impact

 At least 250 people were forcibly sterilized due to Vermont's policies, which disproportionately impacted marginalized groups.
-Women, poor people, disabled people, French Canadians, children, and indigenous people (particularly the Abenaki) bore the brunt of the impact.
+Women, poor people, disabled people, French Canadians, and children bore the brunt of the impact.
 In addition to forced sterilization, families were separated, often by institutionalizing adults while placing children in foster care.